• Recipes

 By submitting this form, you consent to receive emails from The Scatty Mum.

-If you love spicy pasta dishes, check out this spicy nduja pasta sauce & creamy chorizo & prawn pasta too!
+If you love spicy pasta dishes, you will also love this spicy nduja pasta sauce & creamy chorizo & prawn pasta too!
 Prefer something milder?
 Try this deliciously creamy vegan mushroom pasta.

 Jump to: